Land reforms by country: Cambodia

 Hun Sen implemented land reform, the "leopard skin land reform", in Cambodia.
 Hun Sen's government has been responsible for leasing 45% of the total landmass in Cambodia—primarily to foreign investors—in the years 2007–08, threatening more than 150,000 Cambodians with eviction.
 Parts of the concessions are protected wildlife areas or national parks and have driven deforestation across the country.
 As of 2015, Cambodia had one of the highest rates of forest loss in the world.
 The land sales have been perceived by observers as government corruption and have resulted in thousands of citizens being forcibly evicted.
 According to Alice Beban, the land reform strengthened patronage politics in Cambodia and did not enable land tenure security.

 Philippines

-During the Macapagal administration in the early 1960s, a limited land reform program was initiated in Central Luzon covering rice fields.
+Land reform initiatives in the Philippines in the 20th Century responds to a longer history of the concentration of land control in the hands of an elite few, a legacy rooted in the country's colonial history.
+Spanish colonization turned all lands into the property of the Spanish crown through the force of violence.
+In the 19th Century, large landholdings were turned into haciendas privately owned by landed classes for the purpose of commercial export agriculture.
+American colonial rule further solidified this land regime.

+Rural inequality and injustice spurred the rise of Filipino peasant movements in the early 20th Century, culminating in the Huk rebellion in the 1940s and 1950s.
+The Huks championed land redistribution for the landless peasant, a demand also pushed by the communist armed insurgency that peaked in the 1970s and 1980s.
+Pacifying agrarian unrest became one of the motivations for government efforts to pursue various land reform initiatives, yet successive programs have failed to substantively fulfill the peasant clamor for land.
+The Macapagal administration initiated a limited land reform program in the early 1960s covering rice fields in Central Luzon.

-During the martial law era of the Ferdinand Marcos Administration, Presidential Decree 27, signed in 1972, instituted a land reform program covering less than 14% of cultivated lands.
-Rice and corn production under this land reform program was supported by the Marcos Administration with land distribution and financing program known as the Masagana 99 and other production loans that briefly increased in rice and corn production.
-Costly subsidies and a faulty credit scheme led to the program benefiting only 3.7% of the country's small rice farmers by 1980.
-General Order 47 and Presidential Decree 472 were signed in 1974 to launch corporate farming programs that undermined the land reform program.
+During the martial law era of the Ferdinand Marcos Administration, Presidential Decree 27, signed in 1972, instituted a land reform program that covered rice and corn lands.
+But by the fall of Marcos in 1986, this program redistributed less than 14 percent of cultivated lands.
+Rice production was supported by the Marcos Administration with an agricultural program known as the Masagana 99 that promoted chemical-dependent high-yielding varieties of rice.
+However, costly subsidies and a faulty credit scheme led to the program benefiting only 3.7 percent of the country's small rice farmers by 1980.